novakgeoenergie/GHEToolManual/docs/sources/tabs/results.rst

 Errors
 ======
-It is possible that no results are shown,
+It is possible that no results are shown, but that you see an error.
+Please go to our :ref:`errors` section to learn more.